The Power of Neuromarketing in Coca-Cola's Strategy

-Martin Lindstrom (the author of Buyolgy) is a dedicated researcher of sensory marketing.
-Lindstrom believes that in order for your brand to be successful you must incorporate every sense and treat them as equals.
-The purpose of this equal incorporation is to design your brand to be recognizable if you deleted one or more senses.
+Martin Lindstrom (the author of Buyolgy) is the founder of Lindstrom Company, a leading brand and culture transformation group, and a dedicated Danish researcher of sensory marketing.
+Lindstrom believes that in order for your brand to be successful you must incorporate every sense into your marketing strategy, in addition, you must treat all five as equals.
+The purpose behind this ‘equal incorporation’ is to design your brand to be recognizable even if you deleted one or more senses within the process.